Cavalerius (crater)

 Planitia Descensus, northeast of Cavalerius.
 Secondary craters of Cavalerius are abundant in the foreground.

 Cavalerius is a prominent lunar impact crater that lies on the western edge of the Oceanus Procellarum lunar mare on the west part of the visible Moon.
+Patrick Moore calls it "a fine object when on the terminator".
 It nearly joins the northern rim of Hevelius to the south.
+To the east-northeast is the Reiner Gamma anomaly.

-The rim of Cavalerius is relatively high, rising to over 3 kilometers in places.
+This formation has an estimated age of 3.2±0.2 Ga, which dates it to the Eratosthenian period on the lunar geologic timescale.
+The rim of Cavalerius is relatively high and sharp, rising to over 3 kilometers in places.
 There are clefts in the northern and southern parts of the rim and inner walls.
-Parts of the inner sides are terraced.
-The interior floor has mixed low hills and level areas.
+Parts of the inner sides are terraced with slumping evident.
+The interior floor is hummocky in places, with mixed low hills and level areas.
 In the midpoint of the crater floor is a low central peak, with neighboring ridges to the north and east.
+The floor of the crater appears rich in clinopyroxene and olivine, while the walls and rim display abundant indications of orthopyroxene.

+This crater was named after the Italian mathematician Buonaventura Cavalieri (1598-1647).
+His name was incorporated into lunar nomenclature by Italian astronomer Giovanni B. Riccioli in 1651.
+Its designation was officially adopted by the International Astronomical Union in 1935.

 Northeast of this crater is the site designated Planitia Descensus, the landing site of the Soviet Luna 9 probe, the first vehicle to soft-land on the Moon.
 It lies among some low ridges along the edge of the Oceanus Procellarum.